 The “non-European” section is really just a plot of ground with a few headstones.
 The CWGC one probably being the one in the best condition of all.
 It is separated from the “European” area by trees.

 I recall struggling to find some of the private memorials and as I neared the exit I got more tense as there were a group of squatters in the area of the cemetery where I still had some graves to find, I usually try to keep close to my car too, but given how difficult it is in this cemetery I was even more concerned and decided to bring somebody with me next time around.

 The Jewish section is a small block set close to the main gate with a small office dedicated to it.
 At some point this building got vandalised and when I was last there it had also had a fire and was really just a shell with a collapsing roof.

-One of the key features of this cem was a small ABW plot that held the graves and a memorial to members of the 1st Bn Gordon Highlanders who lost their lives at Doornkop on 29 may 1900.
+One of the key features of this cemetery was a small ABW plot that held the graves and a memorial to members of the 1st Bn Gordon Highlanders who lost their lives at Doornkop on 29 May 1900.

 I found the graves I was after quite easily, and the SADF era graves.
 During a later visit I explored the cemetery a bit further and was able to find 2 more Border War graves.
 Unfortunately though I did spend most of my time looking behind my back.